SlappyPenguin/Sweepmine.TM/README.md

 Note that individual game spots can also be solved using the ungraded programs (see `/build`).

 ## Performance
-The success rate of the solver is on par with frontier research models for all 3 standard game sizes:
+The success rate of the solver (probability of finishing a game without clicking a mine) is on par with frontier research models for all 3 standard board sizes:

 | Strategy                        | 8-8-T10       | 16-16-T40     | 30-16-T99     |
 |---------------------------------|---------------|---------------|---------------|